Newman (Seinfeld): Personality

 Newman is a good friend of Kramer's, and the pair are forever participating in various get-rich-quick schemes.
 In "The Bookstore", Newman and Kramer decide to use a rickshaw to transport people from place to place.
-In "The Old Man", they try to find valuable records to sell for cash, and in "The Bottle Deposit" they attempt to cash-in by transporting New York bottles to Michigan for the higher redemption value.
+In "The Old Man", they try to find valuable records to sell for cash, and in "The Bottle Deposit" they attempt to cash-in by transporting New York bottles to Michigan for the higher redemption value, using a U.S. Mail truck obtained by Newman in his job as a letter carrier.

 Despite his girth, Newman shows surprising athletic ability.
 Jerry claims he is a "fantastic" tennis player and he is seen running athletically in several episodes.
 He can climb trees very well ("like a ring-tailed lemur", as Kramer puts it), a skill he claims to have learned in the Pacific Northwest.

 Despite taking pride in his work, Newman is paradoxically portrayed as a slacker who has bad habits like hiding bags of mail in Jerry's storage locker in the basement rather than delivering them.
 He protests irrationally the idea that any mail is considered "junk" despite his obvious lack of respect for mail.
-He has been known to occasionally use his position for unethical ends, such as withholding mail (often utility bills or the like) on purpose for the purpose of blackmail, retaliation, or using the Union to get out of jail.
+He has been known to occasionally use his position for unethical ends, such as deliberately withholding mail (often utility bills or the like) for the purpose of blackmail, retaliation, or using his union to get out of jail.

 He has a few friends from the post office and girlfriends in a couple of episodes.
-In "The Bottle Deposit", after he is dumped from his mail truck, he seeks refuge in a farmer's house, but is kicked out for having sex with the farmer's daughter, who calls him "Norman" (this was a mistake by the actress, not the revelation of Newman's actual first name).
+In "The Bottle Deposit", after he is dumped from his mail truck, he seeks refuge in a farmer's house, but is kicked out for having sex with the farmer's daughter, who calls him "Norman" (this was a mistake by the actress/character, not the revelation of Newman's actual first name— the character "Newman" was never given a first name).
 Newman is also seen with a supermodel after his birthday wish comes true in "The Betrayal".

 Newman has unrequited romantic feelings for Elaine over the course of the series, but in "The Reverse Peephole", he rejects her advances when she tries to seduce him to get back a fur coat, out of loyalty to his current girlfriend.
 In a deleted scene, after the relationship is ended, he approaches Elaine in hopes that her offer is still open.

+Newman occasionally gets into schemes with George, as in "The Calzone", when he agrees to buy calzones for George's boss from a pizza restaurant that are on his mail route.
+In this episode Newman states that he has an animosity towards George too, apparently because he "hangs out with Jerry" all the time.

 Newman's angry rants are bombastic and verbose, displaying an impressive command of language.
 Newman's final monologue against Jerry occurs in "The Finale" after Jerry refuses to take him to Paris: